home-assistant/home-assistant.io/source/_integrations/epsonworkforce.markdown

 - EPSON ET-2750
 - Epson ET-4750
 - Epson EcoTank ET-5150 (51x0)
+- Epson EcoTank L3150
 - Epson Expression Home XP-2100
 - Epson Expression Home XP-2105

 To make this module work you need to connect your printer to your LAN.
-The best is to navigate to the status page of the printer to check if it shows the page with the ink levels on the URL `http://<IP_ADDRESS>/PRESENTATION/HTML/TOP/PRTINFO.HTML`
+The best is to navigate to the status page of the printer to check if it shows the page with the ink levels on the URL `http(s)://<IP_ADDRESS>/PRESENTATION/HTML/TOP/PRTINFO.HTML`